Pseudo-elements in css

 Did you find this article valuable?

-Support priyanka chaudhari by becoming a sponsor.
+Support priyanka chaudhari's by becoming a sponsor.
 Any amount is appreciated!